 Known Donor Agreement

 Generally speaking, there are two types of donor agreements: One that is used in counties or states where second-parent adoption is available, and one in counties or states where second-parent adoption is unavailable.
-Both forms are provided here with this difference between them: Where second-parent adoption is available, the agreement states that the donor agrees in advance to consent to the adoption by the second or nonbiological lesbian parent and agrees to the termination of all parental rights of his own.
+Both forms are provided here with this difference between them: Where second-parent adoption is available, the agreement states that the donor agrees in advance to consent to the adoption by the second or nonbiological lesbian parent and agrees to the termination of all parental rights of their own.
 (Some states allow the donor to have some diminished role in the child's life, if requested and agreed upon.)
 Attorneys consider this the preferred agreement if the choice is available to you.

 To find out if second-parent adoption is available in your area, see the Second-Parent Adoption article.

 Whichever form you use, it should be noted that this area of the law is extremely fluid, and it is difficult to predict whether a particular judge will honor such an agreement.
 In some situations, for example, donors who have signed such agreements have later changed their minds, sought a parental role in the children's lives and judges have granted it - essentially declaring that they were the legal parent, despite the agreement they signed with the other parent.

 You also should note that donor insemination laws vary from state to state.
 For example, in some states, you are required to be under the care of a physician.
 Your attorney can tell you if this is required where you live.